Strengthening City Heights Through Community Action

 City Heights Business Relief Fund

 In response to the COVID-19 pandemic that has caused financial harm to many small businesses in our community and across the nation, we have joined with the City Heights Community Development Corporation, the El Cajon Boulevard Business Improvement Association, International Rescue Committee, and LISC San Diego to launch the City Heights Business Relief Fund.
 The Relief Fund is intended to help local small businesses, many of which are minority and woman-owned, keep their doors open during these trying times.
-The initial round of fundraising brought in nearly $190,000, and grants ranging from $4,000 to $10,000 were awarded to 35 City Heights businesses, with additional funding to be awarded in late 2020.
+Throughout 2020, the City Heights Business Relief Fund awarded $323,000 in grants to 57 local businesses.

 Community Advocate Program

 The Community Advocate Program is committed to developing and supporting a network of volunteer community leaders who have been trained in addressing neighborhood maintenance and security issues.
 The goal of the program is to increase the number of issue reports and follow up communications to government agencies to ensure that problems are being addressed, as well as increase the overall civic involvement of residents within the community.

 City Heights is one of the only communities in San Diego without a neighborhood sign.
 In 2019, an opportunity for a sign was presented through the city’s upcoming sidewalk expansion and round-about construction project.
 The CHBA worked swiftly to present signage plans to the city and has been approved to install a City Heights neighborhood sign at the intersection of Highland Avenue and University Avenue once the city’s construction project is complete in 2023.
 The CHBA is excited to fund such an important project for the community and highlight City Heights as a destination in San Diego.